AJP-432/allmind/.github/status.md

 - ✅ Development environment fully configured
 - ✅ Both frontend and backend servers can run locally
 - ✅ Code quality tools working (Prettier, linting, commit hooks)
+- ✅ Implement real-time chat communication
+- ✅ Connect to Google's Gemini API (in the websocket)
+- ✅ Have real-time websocket communication with the Websocket and Gemini and make a unit test

 ## Available NPM Scripts